Sébastien Bourdais: Sports and touring car racing career

 Bourdais leading both Penske Porsche cars during the 2023 24 Hours of Daytona.

 In July 2012, Bourdais won the inaugural Brickyard Grand Prix Rolex Sports Car Series race at Indianapolis Motor Speedway, teaming with Alex Popow in the No. 2 Starworks Motorsport Riley-Ford Daytona Prototype.
 In October, Bourdais teamed up again with Jamie Whincup in the Team Vodafone Holden Commodore V8 Supercar for the Gold Coast 600, again taking the victory on Saturday and scoring enough points on Sunday to win the event.
 This also awarded him the Dan Wheldon Memorial Trophy for the second time.

-He won the Rolex 24 at Daytona in 2014 in the Action Express Corvette DP with João Barbosa and Christian Fittipaldi.
+Bourdais won the Rolex 24 at Daytona in 2014 in the Action Express Corvette DP with João Barbosa and Christian Fittipaldi.
 In 2015 he finished second at the 24 Hours of Daytona and claimed the win at the 12 Hours of Sebring, both with an Action Express Corvette DP.

 On 22 November 2019, the day it was announced he had lost his IndyCar series ride, Bourdais was announced as one of the drivers for the No. 5 Mustang Sampling Racing/JDC-Miller Motorsports entry, alongside Joao Barbosa.

 Since 2022, Bourdais has primarily focused on his Cadillac duties, driving for Chip Ganassi Racing in IMSA until 2024 when he signed to drive for Cadillac Hertz Team Jota.